 - v1.12: Major parent screen overhaul, night vision mode, and motion detection via camera frame analysis.

-Each sprint followed the same pattern: describe the goal, let Copilot implement it, verify with automated tests, and ship to testers.
+Every sprint follows the same basic pattern: describe the goal, review suggestions, test automatically, then ship to testers.

 - Installs the app on both emulators